Carly Manning: 1990–93

 Dr. Carly Manning arrived in Salem after she got the idea to move there from the vacationing Adrienne Johnson Kiriakis and Justin Kiriakis.
 Carly believed Salem would be a suitable town to live in because no one knew her.
 After arriving in town, she was shocked to run into not one but two people from her past.
 First, there Jennifer Horton with whom she had attended boarding school and then Bo Brady who had intervened in a fight between her and her then-boyfriend, Lawrence Alamain.
-Luckily for Carly, Bo did not remember her and the two do not get along.
+Luckily for Carly, Bo did not remember her and the two did not get along.
 Eventually, Bo and Carly developed feelings as she cared for his son Shawn-Douglas Brady.
 Carly discovered her brother Frankie Brady was being held captive by Lawrence Alamain., who agreed to release Frankie if Carly handed over her family fortune and his enemy Bo.
 Carly had recently been revealed to be Katerina, a member of the powerful European Von Leuschner family and was torn between saving her brother and the man she began to have feelings for.
 Meanwhile, Jack Deveraux found Frankie and Jennifer who was held captive.
 Carly and Bo continued to grow closer but he was unable to fully commit to her.
 Carly accepted a marriage proposal to marry his biological father Victor Kiriakis.